 View #2: The other way some Baptists view these verses is to say that blaspheming against the Holy Spirit is ignoring the truth that the Holy Spirit reveals about Jesus Christ.
-People who hold this view believe that the only sin that cannot be forgiven is to not believe in Jesus at all.
+People who hold this view believe that the only sin that cannot be forgiven is not believing in Jesus at all.
 (Also see Can a Baptist Marry a Catholic?)

 Baptists believe in repentance in terms of turning from sin at the time of conversion and as an important ongoing discipline throughout a believer’s life.

-Because of this, Baptists believe that a conversion to faith includes not only a turning towards Jesus but also a turning away from sin.
-This change in orientation is only accomplished throughout believing in the saving death of Jesus Christ.
-(Also see Can a Baptists Be a Godparent?)
+Because of this, Baptists believe that a conversion to faith includes not only a turning toward Jesus but also a turning away from sin.
+This change in orientation is only accomplished through believing in the saving death of Jesus Christ.
+(Also see Can a Baptist Be a Godparent?)

-Additionally, Baptists believe that repentance should also be an ongoing process in a believer’s life.
-However, unlike Catholics, this repentance is not a return to salvation, it is process that occurs when a Christian discovers that he or she is not living according to the standard of what the Bible teaches.
+Baptists also believe that repentance should be an ongoing process in a believer’s life.
+However, unlike Catholics, this repentance is not a return to salvation, it is a process that occurs when a Christian discovers that he or she is not living according to the standard of what the Bible teaches.
 (Also see Can Baptists Dance?)